ktorio/ktor-documentation/topics/auto/servers/calls/responses.md

 * Use `Parameters.formUrlEncode`.
 Check the [Utilities page](/advanced/utilities.html) for more information about this.

-When sending files based on the request parameters, be especially careful validating and limiting the input.
+>When sending files based on the request parameters,
+>be especially careful validating and limiting the input.
-{type="note"}
+>

 Sending chunked content using a Writer: